Discord-Bot-Builder/remote/changelog/1.0.0-preview.4/english.md

 ### **Hey Builders!**

 This update is about a substantial user interface change, the result of weeks of constant work and research.
-You will notice that there is a lot of work on the small details.
+You will notice that there is a lot of work on the small details.<br>
 Initially, I thought I wouldn't need to make any more changes to the user interface for a while, but, in fact, there were many things to implement yet and more in the future.
 <br>
 <br>